Led Zeppelin Wins Copyright Appeal Over ‘Stairway to Heaven’

 Who and What Determine Song Copyright Infringement?

-It seems there are two circumstances that trigger copyright infringement: 1) Access to the original song, and 2) The infringer’s song is “substantially similar.”
+It seems two circumstances trigger copyright infringement: 1) Access to the original song, and 2) The infringer’s song is “substantially similar.”
 The legal definition of the latter is purposely vague so that it can be left to a judge and jury to make the determination.

 Forbes magazine has a good take on this: